 We at Love Hair believe in loving your hair naturally.
-That's why Love Hair Pure Coconut Oil contains only one ingredient (pure Coconut Oil) with no additives or harmful ingredients that end up doing more bad than good.
+That's why our Love Hair Revitalizing Shampoo & Nourishing Conditioner contains 100% natural and organic ingredients with no additives or harmful ingredients that end up doing more bad than good.

 But what about the rest of the cosmetic industry?
 Do other companies put the same emphasis on pure, natural, and organic ingredients?
 What chemicals are hiding in the shampoos and conditioners you use every day?
 We've created a definitive guide to toxic ingredients commonly found in hair products, which you should definitely avoid, for the sake of your hair and body's health.

 Common sulfates: Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES)